open-telemetry/opentelemetry-specification/specification/trace/api.md

 Start and end time as well as Event's timestamps MUST be recorded at a time of a calling of corresponding API.

-### PropagationOnly Span creation
+### Propagated Span creation

 The API MUST provide an operation for wrapping a `SpanContext` with an object implementing the `Span` interface.
 This is done in order to expose a `SpanContext` as a `Span` in operations such as in-process `Span` propagation.

-If a new type is required for supporting this operation, it SHOULD be named `PropagatorOnlySpan`.
+If a new type is required for supporting this operation, it SHOULD be named `PropagatedSpan`.

 The behavior is defined as follows: